 I love a good castle.
 There’s something about these fortresses that gets my inner fairy-tale enthusiast excited about knights and princesses.
 So it’s probably a good thing that I’ve ended up in a part of the world with so many of them.
-It never ceases to amaze me how many are in close proximity to the UK capital, and today I want to share with you 9 of the most impressive castles near London.
+A lot are in close proximity to the UK capital, and today I want to share 11 of the most impressive castles near London with you.

 Castles near London